jax-ml/jax/docs/persistent_compilation_cache.md

 * The computation performed by the function captured by the non-optimized HLO of the JAX function being hashed
 * The Jaxlib version
-* A number of XLA flags
+* All XLA flags except those listed as not having an impact
 * Device configuration captured in general, by the number of devices and the topology of the devices.
 Currently for GPUs, the topology only contains a string representation of the GPU name
 * Compression algorithm used to compress the compiled executable
 * Any custom hooks